Physics of the Propagating Action Potential: Fitting Procedure

 \section{Fitting Procedure}

-Rosenthal's data [3] provides the action potential $V$ at two points along the axon at different temperatures.
+\quad Rosenthal-Bezanilla data provides the action potential $V$ at two points along the axon at different temperatures.
 The action potential data was analyzed at the point furthest away from the stimulus.
-Rosenthal measured the resistivity at $18.5^oC$ and determined that his measurement was consistent with the generally used expression for resistivity, also used in this work, \bq R_ i = 51.05 \times 1.35^{[ -\frac{(T-6.3^oC )}{10} ]} [Ohm-cm]. \eq
+Rosenthal measured the resistivity at $18.5^o$C and determined that his measurement was consistent with the generally used expression for resistivity, also used in this work: \bq R_ i = 51.05 \times 1.35^{[ -\frac{(T-6.3^oC )}{10} ]} [Ohm \times cm].\eq

-Rosenthal's experimental data of the action potential at different temperatures are discrete values taken at fixed time intervals.
+\quad Rosenthal-Bezanilla experimental data of the action potential at different temperatures are discrete values taken at fixed time intervals.
 The amount of noise in the data depends on its rate of change and on the temperature.
-To improve fitting wee have used Gauss smoothing while trying to minimize the loss of accuracy.
+To improve fitting we have used Gauss sigma smoothing while trying to minimize the loss of accuracy.
 At lower temperatures there is more noise and there are many more data points than at high temperature.
 Larger Gauss sigma smoothing values are required at low temperature than what is required at higher temperatures.
 The recovery region, being noisier, required more smoothing than the rising edge at a given temperature.